yeon-lee/yeon-lee.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a theoretical physicist interested in quantum matter.
-I work on a broad range of topics in quantum matter -- topological band structures, intrinsic topological orders and fractionalizations, exotic quantum phase transitions, Moire materials, and quantum information and dynamics.
+I am a theoretical physicist.
+I work on a broad range of topics in quantum matter and quantum information -- topological band structures, intrinsic topological orders and fractionalizations, exotic quantum phase transitions, Moire materials, quantum information and dynamical systems.

 See my [google scholar](https://scholar.google.com/citations?user=fyVphr4AAAAJ&hl=en) page for publications.